island-lang/island-lang.github.io/README.md

 **Island** (**I**mmutable, **s**equentia**l** **a**nd **n**on-**d**estructive) is a multiparadigm general-purpose programming language fusing aspects of imperative, functional, object-oriented, and logic programming.

-In its overall appearance and style, it aims to follow a pragmatic programming approach aimed at real-world applications, and generally inclined towards the imperative, sequential programming style.
+It primarily aims to serve as a pragmatic programming tool for real-world applications, and generally inclined towards the imperative, sequential programming style.

-However, the language cannot be formally classified as imperative (it has no mutable state), nor as truly functional (it does not promote an idiomatically functional style), nor as traditionally object-oriented language.
+However, the language cannot be formally classified as imperative (it has **no mutable state**), nor as truly functional (it does not promote an idiomatically functional style), nor as traditionally object-oriented language.
 It is not intended as a hybrid language, but represents a conceptually independent programming approach named **stateless-sequential programming**.

-The language also embeds an statically-typed **logic programming subsystem**, that significantly deviates from the Prolog tradition - which mostly concentrates on the centrality of relations, and instead encourages tight interconnections between relations, functions and objects as complementary entities.
+The language also embeds a statically-typed **logic programming subsystem**, that significantly deviates from the Prolog tradition - which mostly concentrates on the centrality of relations - and instead encourages tight interconnections between relations, functions and objects as complementary entities.

 [TOC]
 # Introduction